hujhax/austin-improv-wiki/Performers/Ryan Hill.md

 **Ryan Hill** is an improv performer and founding member of the grounded troupe [[Troupes/In Our Prime|In Our Prime]].

 ## History
 Ryan dabbled in theater in high school and college.
-In the aughts he performed with Austin vintage radio drama troupe, *The Violet Crown Radio Players* and started the *Chicken Fried Radio* comedy podcast with his friend Toby Heidel, but his experience of improv was limited to enjoying reruns of *[[Wikipedia - Whose Line Is It Anyway|Whose Line Is It Anyway?]]*
+In the aughts he performed with Austin vintage radio drama troupe, *The Violet Crown Radio Players* and started the *Chicken Fried Radio* comedy podcast with his friend Toby Heidel, but his experience of improv was limited to enjoying reruns of *Whose Line Is It Anyway?*

 In 2011 he was telecommuting at the Hideout Coffee House and ran into an old friend, [[Performers/Thedward Blevins|Thedward Blevins]], who was attending improv class.
 Thedward introduced Ryan to Hideout Education Director [[Performers/Andy Crouch|Andy Crouch]].
 After accepting Thedward's invitation to a Thursday evening of watching improv, Ryan attended twelve hours of [[Festivals/The 42-Hour Improv Marathon|The 42-Hour Improv Marathon]].
 Somewhere in the wee hours of Saturday morning, he realized with a jolt of fear that he had discovered a new passion that could not be ignored.